dusty-nv/jetson-inference/docs/imagenet-example.md

 <br/>
 <sup>Image Recognition</sup></p>

-# Creating Your Own Image Recognition Program
+# Coding Your Own Image Recognition Program
-In the previous step, we ran an application that came with the `jetson-inference` repo.
-Now, we're going to walk through creating a new program from scratch for image recognition called [`my-recognition`](examples/my-recognition/my-recognition.cpp).
-This program will be able to exist as a standalone project outside the repo, hence if you wish to use the `jetson-inference` library in your own projects and applications, you can follow this example.
-For convienience and your reference, the completed files are available in the [`examples/my-recognition`](examples/my-recognition) directory of the repo, but the guide below will act like they reside in the user's home directory or in an arbitrary directory of your choosing.
+In the previous step, we ran an application that came with the jetson-inference repo.

+Now, we're going to walk through creating a new program from scratch for image recognition called [`my-recognition`](../examples/my-recognition/my-recognition.cpp).
+This program will be able to exist as a standalone project outside the repo, hence if you wish to use the jetson-inference library in your own projects and applications, you can follow this example.

+For your convenience and reference, the completed files are available in the [`examples/my-recognition`](../examples/my-recognition) directory of the repo, but the guide below will act like they reside in the user's home directory or in an arbitrary directory of your choosing.

-## Setting up Project Structure
+## Setting up the Project

 You can store the `my-recognition` example that we will be creating wherever you want on your Jetson.

-For simplicity, this guide will create it in the user's home directory at `~/my-recognition`.
+For simplicity, this guide will create it in the user's home directory located at `~/my-recognition`.

-Run these commands from a terminal to create the directory and files required.
-We will then add the necessary source code for the program to the files.
+Run these commands from a terminal to create the directory and files required:

 ``` bash
 $ mkdir ~/my-recognition